ros2/rmw_fastrtps/README.md

 ROS 2 services contain a subscription for receiving requests, and a publisher to reply to them.
 `rmw_fastrtps` allows for configuring each of these endpoints separately in the following manner:

 1. To configure the request subscription, define a `<subscriber>` profile with attribute `profile_name=topic_name`, where topic name is the name of the service after mangling.
+For more information on name mangling, please refer to [Topic and Service name mapping to DDS](https://design.ros2.org/articles/topic_and_service_names.html).
 If such profile is not defined, `rmw_fastrtps` attempts to load a `<subscriber>` profile with attribute `profile_name="service"`.
 If neither of the previous profiles exist, `rmw_fastrtps` attempts to load the `<subscriber>` profile with attribute `is_default_profile="true"`.
 1. To configure the reply publisher, define a `<publisher>` profile with attribute `profile_name=topic_name`, where topic name is the name of the service after mangling.